andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "Really emphasize the contrapposto"

-"Can you do a tandu?"
+"Just imagine you're doing a tandu"

 "The maxi starts with a turnout then slowly evolves until you end up in second position"